 San Diego County's largest farmers market takes over six blocks of Little Italy every Saturday.
 175+ vendors, fresh produce, artisan foods, flowers, and live music.
 Year-round.

-If you only do one thing in San Diego on a Saturday morning, make it the Little Italy Mercato.
-The Little Italy farmers market is the kind of place that turns "let's grab breakfast" into a three-hour wander — and somehow you walk away with a bag of stone fruit, a bunch of ranunculus, fresh pasta for dinner, and zero regrets.
-Here's everything you need to know before you go.
+If you only do one thing on a Saturday morning in San Diego, make it the Little Italy Mercato.
+I've never once managed to make it a quick trip — what starts as "let's grab breakfast" turns into a three-hour wander, and I always walk away with a bag of stone fruit, a bunch of ranunculus, fresh pasta for dinner, and zero regrets.
+Here's everything I'd tell a friend before they go.

 It's not just groceries, either.
-Flower vendors turn whole corners into color.
-Prepared-food stalls hand out everything from empanadas to fresh-pressed juice to those famous little coconut pancakes.
-Local artists and crafters set up at both ends of the market with jewelry, ceramics, soaps, and gifts, while buskers keep the whole thing humming with live music as you graze down the street.
+Flower vendors turn whole corners into color, prepared-food stalls hand out everything from empanadas to fresh-pressed juice to those famous little coconut pancakes, and local artists set up at both ends with jewelry, ceramics, soaps, and gifts.
+Buskers keep the whole street humming while you graze your way down it.

 The Mercato sits just steps from the downtown waterfront, so it pairs beautifully with a morning stroll along the Embarcadero or a visit to the USS Midway.
 Catching a Padres day game at Petco Park?
-The market is an easy warm-up.
+It's an easy warm-up.
 Heading to the beach?
 Stock up on snacks first.

 What are the Little Italy Mercato hours?